-If you are fishing in current, moving water, or even drift fishing in high wind then more weight may need to be used to either keep the baits in your chosen location or keep the baits on the bottom.
+If you are fishing in current, moving water, or even drift fishing in the high wind then more weight may need to be used to either keep the baits in your chosen location or keep the baits on the bottom.

-Regardless of which species of catfish you are fishing for, whether you’re fishing from a boat or from the shore, the best approach is going to be to use the least amount of weight possible, while still achieving your casting distance and ability hold your baits in the proper location.
+Regardless of which species of catfish you are fishing for, whether you’re fishing from a boat or from the shore, the best approach is going to be to use the least amount of weight possible, while still achieving your casting distance and ability to hold your baits in the proper location.

-Be aware of weight and the fact that it can have an impact on how many fish you’re catching.
+Be aware of the weight and the fact that it can have an impact on how many fish you’re catching.
 If you’re getting short strikes or missing fish, you may need to adjust the amount of weight you’re using.

-Again, blue catfish and flathead catfish are much less of a problem when it comes to shying away from weight.
+Again, blue catfish and flathead catfish are much less of a problem when it comes to shying away from the weight.
 It can be an issue at times so be aware of it and make adjustments as needed.

 Floats (Bobbers) For Catfish

-Floats, bobbers or corks are all the same thing.
-Regardless of what you call them they’re used for keeping bait off the bottom and can be an incredibly effective way to fish for channel catfish and on some occasions blue and flathead catfish also.
+Floats, bobbers, or corks are all the same thing.
+Regardless of what you call them, they’re used for keeping bait off the bottom and can be an incredibly effective way to fish for channel catfish and on some occasions blue and flathead catfish also.

-There’s a few main essentials to keep in your tackle box.
+There are a few main essentials to keep in your tackle box.